typicode/react-fake-props/README.md

 Please note:
 - `custom` validators and `PropTypes.instanceOf` aren't supported, you'll still need to set them manually.
-- `react-fake-props` requires the component path to be passed, instead of the component itself, to be able to support Flow and PropTypes.
+- `react-fake-props` requires the component path to be passed, instead of the component itself, to be able to support TypeScript, Flow and PropTypes.

 ### For multiple components in single file